aldebaran/qibuild/doc/tutos/intermediate/managing_deps.rst

 You can see that configuring hello caused the world project to be configured too, and that building hello also built the world project.

-On windows, the world DLL was copied right next to hello.exe, so running qibuild test hello just worked.
+On Windows, the world DLL was copied right next to hello.exe, so running qibuild test hello just worked.

 If you are using visual studio, you can open hello.sln in